LinkinStars/scmd/README.md

 # scmd
-> Add a stop command to your application.
+> Add a stop command for your Golang application.

 ## Usage